 CAMERON REYNOLDS serves as our President, Chief Executive Officer and director.
 Prior to completion of the transactions under the Share Exchange Agreement, he was Chief Executive Officer and director of Singapore Volition, a position he held since August 5, 2010.
-He is also a director of Belgian Volition since October 27, 2010, serving as Managing Director between January 18, 2012 and July 24, 2015, a director and Chief Executive Officer of Hypergenomics since March 7, 2011 and was appointed director and Chief Executive Officer of Volition Diagnostics, on November 13, 2015.
-From 2004 until 2011, Mr. Reynolds founded and served as Managing Director and Director of Mining House, where he was responsible for identifying potential mining projects, coordinating the preliminary evaluations and securing the financing with a view to listing the companies on the AIM, the TSX and the U.S. OTC.
+He is also a director of Belgian Volition since October 27, 2010, serving as Managing Director between January 18, 2012 and July 24, 2015, a director and Chief Executive Officer of Hypergenomics since March 7, 2011, was appointed director and Chief Executive Officer of Volition Diagnostics on November 13, 2015, and was appointed director of Volition America on February 3, 2017.
+Since February 2017, Mr. Reynolds has concurrently served as a non-executive director of Ucroo Pty Ltd. From 2004 until 2011, Mr. Reynolds founded and served as Managing Director and director of Mining House, where he was responsible for identifying potential mining projects, coordinating the preliminary evaluations and securing the financing with a view to listing the companies on the AIM, the TSX and the U.S. OTC.
 Mr. Reynolds furthered his education between 2002 and 2003 as he undertook an MBA.
-From 1998 until 2001, Mr. Reynolds served as the commercialization director for Probio, Inc., a company that commercialized intellectual property in the animal biotechnology fields including transgenesis and cloning research from the University of Hawaii.
+From 1998 until 2001, Mr. Reynolds served as the Commercialization Director for Probio, Inc., a company that commercialized intellectual property in the animal biotechnology fields including transgenesis and cloning research from the University of Hawaii.
 Mr. Reynolds' main responsibilities were managing all legal and contract issues with the University of Hawaii; implementing patenting strategy; managing all stockholder issues including the merger and its legal and contractual documentation; head office management; budgetary control; team building and recruitment.
 Furthermore, Mr. Reynolds held a junior management position in 1996 at Integrated Coffee Technologies, a genetically modified coffee company where he was responsible for business plan creation, office management, recruitment, and business development.
-Starting in 1994, Mr. Revnolds was working for Southern China Group. where as regional manager he set up operations in Hong Kong and Yunnan.
-Between 2005 and 2011, Mr. Reynolds held a number of board directorships including Atlantic Mining PLC; Carbon Mining PLC, Magellan Copper and Gold (Carbon Mining and MCG both became part of Solfotara Mining and Copper Development Corp.); KAL Energy Inc. (OTC: KALG), Iofina Natural Gas PLC (AIM: IOF); Canyon Copper Corp.
-(TSX-V: CNC, OTCBB: CNYC), and Hunter Bay Resources (TSX-V: HBY).
-The board of directors believes Mr. Reynolds brings to the Company strong experience in management, structuring and strategic planning of start-up companies based on his over 20 years of entrepreneurial executive experience in the mining and biotechnology sectors.
+Starting in 1994, Mr. Reynolds was working for Southern China Group, where as Regional Manager he set up operations in Hong Kong and Yunnan.
+Between 2005 and 2011, Mr. Reynolds held a number of board directorships including Atlantic Mining PLC; Carbon Mining PLC, Magellan Copper and Gold PLC.
+(Carbon Mining and Magellan Copper and Gold both became part of Solfotara Mining and Copper Development Corp.); KAL Energy Inc. (OTC: KALG); Iofina Natural Gas PLC (AIM: IOF); Canyon Copper Corp.
+(TSX-V: CNC, OTCBB: CNYC); and Hunter Bay Resources (TSX-V: HBY).
+The board of directors believes Mr. Reynolds is qualified to serve as a director of the Company based on his over 20 years of experience in management, structuring and strategic planning of early stage companies in the mining and biotechnology sectors.